vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

     expedia = expedia.load();
     print(expedia.shape())

-Because :py:mod:`~verticapy.vDataFrame`s are views of data stored in the connected Vertica database, any modifications made to the :py:mod:`~verticapy.vDataFrame` are not reflected in the underlying data in the database.
+Because :py:mod:`~verticapy.vDataFrame` are views of data stored in the connected Vertica database, any modifications made to the :py:mod:`~verticapy.vDataFrame` are not reflected in the underlying data in the database.
 To save a :py:mod:`~verticapy.vDataFrame`'s relation to the database, use the :py:func:`~verticapy.vDataFrame.to_db` method.

 It's good practice to examine the expected disk usage of the :py:mod:`~verticapy.vDataFrame` before exporting it to the database: